 2018 Audi Q7 Trim Levels

-Aside from the options, the Q7 will come in three different levels of trim; Premium, Premium Plus and the Prestige.
+Aside from the options, the Q7 will come in three different levels of trim for 2018 Audi Q7 interior; Premium, Premium Plus and the Prestige.
 Having said that, standard equipment fitted (even in the lowest model) will be good; we’ll see such things as rear-facing cameras, a BOSE 14-speaker surround sound system, voice control, panoramic sunroof and auto braking in the event of a collision.
 Overall, as you’d expect from not just Audi, but from what is one of their top models, equipment and trim will be luxurious; leather upholstery, heated seats (and steering wheel) and enough space for 7 adults.